 While the root causes of food and nutritional insecurity are complex, engineering solutions to enhance agricultural productivity, food preservation and nutritional content of foods have potential for considerable global impact.

 Our multidisciplinary team is currently focused on three areas including: improving agricultural productivity, reducing waste through enhanced food preservation and supply chain interventions, and development of nutrient-enhanced foods.
 Specific research projects include the following:

-Novel Food Preservation Coating: Our aim is to develop bio-based coatings that can be directly applied to fresh food products thereby reducing food spoilage, as well as cellulose packaging materials to improve barrier characteristics and recycling.
-Safe, self-assembling proteins as well as under utilized fractions of plant biomass such as xylan, are being developed for this purpose.
-Profs.
-Emma Master & Elizabeth Edwards.
+Novel Food Preservation Coating: The aim in the project is to develop bio-based coatings that can be directly applied to fresh food products thereby reducing food spoilage, as well as cellulose packaging materials to improve barrier characteristics and recycling.
+Safe, self-assembling proteins as well as under-utilized fractions of plant biomass such as xylan, are being developed for this purpose.

-Food Supply Chain Improvement: This project is focused on understanding the complex interactions among various stakeholders in food supply chains, and identifying optimal supply chain designs for developing countries, with considerations of localization and incentive alignment.
-Improvements in food supply chain will reduce the food mileage, resulting in less demand for infrastructure and reduced food waste.
-Profs.
-Chi-Guhn Lee & Timothy Chan.
+Food supply chain improvement: This project is focused on understanding the complex interactions among various stakeholders in food supply chains, and identifying optimal supply chain designs for developing countries, with considerations of localization and incentive alignment.
+Improvements in the food supply chain will reduce the food mileage, resulting in less demand for infrastructure and reduced food waste.